Arjunmehta312/De-Vote/README.md

 # Decentralized Blockchain Voting System

 A Java-based implementation of a decentralized voting system using blockchain technology.
-This project demonstrates secure, transparent, and tamper-proof electronic voting.
+This project demonstrates secure, transparent, and tamper-proof electronic voting with an interactive user interface.

 ## Project Overview